 Glossary of Terms

-USY offers many ways for teens to get involved including through chapter, regional and international events, clubs and societies, and leadership opportunities.
+USY offers many ways for teens to get involved including through chapter, immersive experiences, virtual learning, and leadership opportunities.
 USYers often refer to programs colloquially or by their internal abbreviations, which, given our robust offering, can be confusing.

 Read on to learn how to “Speak USY.”